 4. Scaling of resources

-In combination with appropriate resource optimization, dynamic resource relocation may limit the effects of some attacks and limit the effects of increasing security defense resource use in order to combat such attacks.
-The ability to dynamically scale defensive resources on demand has clear resilience advantages.
+In combination with appropriate resource optimization, dynamic resource relocation may limit the effects of some attacks and limit the impact of increasing security defense resource use in order to combat such attacks.
+The ability to dynamically scale defensive resources on-demand has clear resilience advantages.
 The granular scaling of individual resources is cheaper than scaling all system resources, especially as a response to sudden (non-malicious) demand peaks.

 5. Standardized interfaces